 Subtitles, narration & text:

-- Subtitles: Please submit subtitles of your video as a .srt or .vtt file - this can be created in a text editor like .txt files (Timed text format, see example.
-If the example is not accessible in your region - please check this guide on subtitle files).
+- Subtitles: Please submit the subtitles/captions of your video as a separate .vtt file.
 Do not include the subtitles directly in the editing of the video.
-The subtitles must be in English, but we also encourage teams to translate them to other languages.
+The subtitles must be in English, and we also encourage teams to provide additional caption files in other languages.